Written by Dr Cris Beer and published by MiNDFOOD.

 Do detoxes actually work and what does the word ‘detox’ mean?

 Your liver is essential.
 It has over 500 imperative functions to help keep your body healthy.
 However, its role in our general wellbeing can easily be overlooked.
 In order to get well and stay well, liver health needs to be addressed.

-If your liver is healthy you will:
+If your liver is healthy you should:

 - Feel energetic

 - Have clear eyes with no dark circles under your eyes